 Hospital Scheduler Salary

 Most Hospital Schedulers in the United States are women.
 The workforce as a whole earns a median of approximately $14.57 per hour.
 Most enjoy medical while a majority get dental coverage.
 Vision coverage is also available to the greater part.
 Most Hospital Schedulers report high levels of job satisfaction.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Hospital Scheduler